prvmalik/CKD-Quakification/input/Content/Acebutolol_healthy.md

 <sup>b</sup>Average weight not reported in study.
 Estimated based on an average BMI of 22 kg/m<sup>2</sup>.

-Figure 3.2.1 demonstrate the simulated oral model PK profiles in a healthy population compared against observed Roux 1980 study data.<sup>37</sup>
+**Figure 3.2.1** shows the simulated oral model PK profiles in a healthy population compared against observed Roux 1980 study data.<sup>37</sup>